MicrosoftDocs/mixed-reality/enthusiast-guide/wmr-setup-faq.md

 ## When I plug in my headset, nothing happens—Mixed Reality Portal doesn’t open.

 Mixed Reality Portal, the app that takes you through Windows Mixed Reality setup, is designed to open automatically when you plug in a compatible headset.
 If it doesn’t open, go to **Start** and type **Mixed Reality Portal** in the **Search**  box to open the app from there.
-If you can’t find Mixed Reality Portal, that might mean you need to [update to the latest version of Windows](https://support.microsoft.com/help/12373).
+If you can’t find Mixed Reality Portal, that might mean you need to [update to the latest version of Windows](https://support.microsoft.com/help/12373) or that your headset isn't correctly connected to the PC.

 ## I can’t hear any sound in my headset, or sound is playing through my computer.